-- For serving, drizzle the pesto dressing over the salad, and season with salt and pepper, to taste.
+- To serve, drizzle the pesto dressing over the salad and season with salt and pepper, to taste.

 For a dairy-free substitution, replace the halloumi cheese with one large, poached egg, per serving.

-Place the following ingredients into a sealable jar:
+Place the following ingredients in a resealable jar: